resoai/TileBoard/README.md

 ### Pages

-Page object can have following fields:
+Page object can have the following fields:

 ```js
 {
   /* title: The page title (not currently used) */
   title: 'Page title',
   /* bg: Link to the background image */
   bg: 'images/bg1.jpg',
   /* icon: Page icon for the side menu */
   icon: 'mdi-home-outline', // icon of page (for the side menu)
   /* header: object of header for current page
    * https://github.com/resoai/TileBoard/wiki/Header-configuration
    */
   header: DEFAULT_HEADER,
   /* tileSize: Override the global tileSize value for the current page
      (optional)
    */
   tileSize: Number,
   /* groupMarginCss: Override global groupMarginCss for the current page
    * (optional)
    */